 (c) The 5-minute average background concentration in the tunnel shall not exceed the maximum limit of 20 #/Ncm³ for each TPN10 and SPN10.
 The limit of 20 #/Ncm3 applies to the background concentration at both system and test levels as described in paragraphs 7.2.2.2.1. and 7.2.2.2.2.;

-(d) Failure to comply with the particle background limits defined in point (c) of this paragraph results in an invalid test;
+(d) Failure to comply with the particle background limits defined in point (c) of this paragraph shall result in an invalid test;

 (e) The test facility shall not subtract the background concentration values when reporting the TPN10 and SPN10 concentration values of the brake emissions measurement section per paragraph 12.2.4.